input-output-hk/marconi/doc/read-the-docs-site/adr/0004-marconi-sidechain-testing-strategy.rst

 -------

 A general approach to functional testing Marconi-Sidechains covering all test levels.
-The scope of this document is `marconi-sidechain`, not other Marconi applications such as `marconi-chain-index`.
+The scope of this document is `marconi-sidechain`, not other Marconi applications such as `marconi-cardano-chain-index`.

 Decision
 --------